Spyro-Soft/sfx/README.md

 - Nx plugins, where every plugin's role is to provide a specific configuration to created workspace.
 The SFX only installs our `spyro-plugin-manager`, which role is to install and run all the other plugins.
 This is important, as each new plugin has to be set in the manager plugin in order for SFX to use it.
 - Separate packages, like `eslint-config-spyro` which does not need Nx.

+You can see our [Demo project](https://github.com/Spyro-Soft/sfx-demo-ecommerce) created entirely with usage of this CLI.

 # Table of contents
 - [Prerequisites](#prerequisites)
 - [Folder structure](#folder-structure)